-The 2015 Series A Bonds are special obligations of the District payable from and secured by a pledge of sales tax revenues, comprised of seventy-five percent (75%) of the amounts derived from a one-half of one percent (0.5%) transactions and use tax (the "Sales Tax" or the "District Sales Tax") imposed within Alameda and Contra Costa Counties and the City and County of San Francisco (collectively, the "Three BART Counties") pursuant to Section 29140 of the California Public Utilities Code, after deduction by the California State Board of Equalization (the "State Board of Equalization") of its fee for administering the Sales Tax (such sales tax revenues being hereinafter referred to as the "Sales Tax Revenues").
+The 2016 Series A Bonds are special obligations of the District payable from and secured by a pledge of sales tax revenues, comprised of seventy-five percent (75%) of the amounts derived from a one-half of one percent (0.5%) transactions and use tax (the "Sales Tax" or the "District Sales Tax") imposed within Alameda and Contra Costa Counties and the City and County of San Francisco (collectively, the "Three BART Counties") pursuant to Section 29140 of the California Public Utilities Code, after deduction by the California State Board of Equalization (the "State Board of Equalization") of its fee for administering the Sales Tax (such sales tax revenues being hereinafter referred to as the "Sales Tax Revenues").
 See "- Sales Tax Revenues" below.

-Only Sales Tax Revenues are pledged by the District for the payment of principal of, redemption premium, if any, and interest on the 2015 Series A Bonds and no other revenues of the District are pledged to repayment of the Bonds, including the 2015 Series A Bonds.
-The payment of principal of, redemption premium, if any, and interest on the 2015 Series A Bonds is on a parity with the payment of principal of, redemption premium, if any, and interest on the 2015 Series on and reserve requirements of all Bonds Outstanding under the Indenture and the 1990 Indenture and any Additional Bonds and Parity Obligations hereafter issued by the District pursuant to the Indenture.
-As of September 1, 2015, the District has \$674,950,000 aggregate principal amount of Bonds Outstanding.
+Only Sales Tax Revenues are pledged by the District for the payment of principal of, redemption premium, if any, and interest on the 2016 Series A Bonds and no other revenues of the District are pledged to repayment of the Bonds, including the 2016 Series A Bonds.
+The payment of principal of, redemption premium, if any, and interest on the 2016 Series A Bonds is on a parity with the payment of principal of, redemption premium, if any, and interest on and reserve requirements of all Bonds Outstanding under the Indenture and the 1990 Indenture and any Additional Bonds and Parity Obligations hereafter issued by the District pursuant to the Indenture.
+As of July 2, 2016, the District has \$605,710,000 aggregate principal amount of Bonds Outstanding.